CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Virtualization-Integrations/_index.md

 ---
 title: Virtualization Integrations
 author: Cumulus Networks
-weight: 157
+weight: 151
 aliases:
  - /display/DOCS/Virtualization+Integrations
- - /pages/viewpage.action?pageId=8362794
+ - /pages/viewpage.action?pageId=8366518
-pageID: 8362794
 product: Cumulus Linux
-version: 3.7
+version: '4.0'
-imgData: cumulus-linux
-siteSlug: cumulus-linux
 ---
 Cumulus Linux integrates with a number of VXLAN controller-based virtualization solutions.
+You can integrate hardware VTEPs with Midokura-MidoNet and OpenStack, and with VMware NSX.